leomil72/leOS/README.txt

-To modify a running task, simply call the modifyTask method with the new interval time and/or the kind of the status' task, i.e. a normal or a one-time task:

-myOS.modifyTask(yourFunction, newInterval [, newTaskStatus]);
+To modify a running task, simply call the modifyTask method with the new interval time and/or the kind of the status' task, i.e. a normal or a one-time task: myOS.modifyTask(yourFunction, newInterval [, newTaskStatus]);

 newTaskStatus can be ONETIME if you decide to transform a normal task into a one-time task, or SCHEDULED if you want to transform a one-time task into a normal task (the one-time has still to be executed).

+To check if a task is running, you have to use the taskIsRunning() method: myOS.getTaskStatus(yourFunction);

+This will return 255 if there was an error (task not found) or a value for the current status:
+PAUSED (equal to 0) - task is paused/not running
+SCHEDULED (equal to 1) - task is running
+ONETIME (equal to 2) - task is scheduled to run in a near future.

-It's the user that should check his code to avoid strange situations when he pauses a task.
-I.e.: if the task that must be paused alternates the output of a pin, the user should check if the state of the pin after the pause is compatible with his circuit.
+*Be careful*: the user is asked to check his code to avoid strange situations when he pauses a task.
+I.e.: if the task that has been paused alternated the output of a pin and that pin drove an external circuit, the user should check if the status of the pin after the task has been paused is safe and compatible with his needs.

-The examples that come with the library explain very well the usage of leOS.

 ***********************
 32-/64-bit math

 Starting with version 0.1.1, the user can choose between 32-bit and 64-bit math.
-Using 32-bit math, the maximum interval that can be choosed is limited to 49.7 days; moreover, the internal counter will overflow after 49.7 days so the user must be careful when he writes sketches that have to run all the time.
+Using 32-bit math, the maximum interval that can be choosed is limited to 49.7 days;
+the overflow of the counter has been fixed since versione 1.0.1.

 While using 64-bit math the maximum that can be choosen is only limited by the user's fantasy, due to the fact that the 64-bit counter will overflow after 584,942,417 years (default maximum interval is 1 hour, but you can change this